-The vast majority of patients who completed a questionnaire said they would know how to access the out of hour's dental service if they had an urgent dental problem.
+Just under a quarter of the patients who completed a questionnaire said they would not know how to access the out of hours dental service if they had an urgent dental problem.

-All of the patients who completed a questionnaire felt that it was 'very easy' or 'fairly easy' to get an appointment when they needed it.
+The majority of the patients who completed a questionnaire felt that it was 'very easy' or 'fairly easy' to get an appointment when they needed it.

-Details of how patients could access emergency dental care when the practice was closed was made available to patients in the foyer, in the patient leaflet and on the practice's website.
+Details of how patients could access emergency dental care when the practice was closed was made available to patients in the reception, in the patient leaflet and on the practice's website.